The 2026 Young Wild Photographer Competition is now open for entries

 A finalist in many prominent photography competitions, including the British Photography Awards (BPA), British Wildlife Photography Awards (BWPA) and Bird Photographer of the Year (BPOTY), among others.

-Opticron is a leading UK supplier of high quality binoculars, field scopes, digiscoping equipment and accessories, providing wildlife watchers with the best mix of quality, choice, value and customer service.
+Founded in the UK in 1970, Opticron is a family-owned business with fifty years’ experience in consumer optics, and a leading UK supplier of high-quality binoculars, field scopes, digiscoping equipment and accessories, providing wildlife watchers with the best mix of quality, choice, value and customer service.
 Offering a huge range of compact, lightweight and affordable equipment, with an innovative approach and a drive to deliver ‘smaller, lighter, brighter, sharper’ across every product in their range.

 Opticron is delighted to be sponsoring the Young Wild Photographer competition again this year, and wishes the best of luck to all the entrants.